catalyst-cloud/catalystcloud-docs/source/object-storage/tutorial-scripts/replication-api.rst

 ..
 Note::

-    Make sure that you end the storage url with "/name-of-the-container" otherwise the API will not know what container you a referring to when you try to define it's storage policy.
+    Make sure that you end the storage URL with "/name-of-the-container" otherwise the API will not know what container you a referring to when you try to define it's storage policy.

 .. code-block:: bash